common irish phrases

 • Fun as ran

-• Find as found, when changing the tense in past.
+• Find as found when changing the tense in the past.

-Some of the common irregular Irish verbs include Abair, which means ‘sing’; beir means to ‘catch’; clois means to ‘hear’ and faigh means to get.
-You can check out the whole list of 11 irregular verbs on the internet and how they are converted into other tenses.
-Are you looking for a Certified translation of university application?
+Some common irregular Irish verbs include Abair, which means ‘sing’; beir means to ‘catch’; clois means to ‘hear’; and faigh means to get.
+You can check out the list of 11 irregular verbs online and how they are converted into other tenses.
+Are you looking for a Certified translation of a university application?

 Other than regular or irregular verbs, Irish verbs are also divided based on dependency.
-These are dependent forms of the verb, used after the particles, while the independent forms of the verb when no particle is preceding the verb.
+These are dependent forms of the verb, used after the particles, while the independent forms of the verb when no particle precedes the verb.

 irish verbs past present and future